-CRM 332 Law Enforcement and the Community
+CRM 332 Law Enforcement and the Community 3.00 credit hours

 CRIM 332 Law Enforcement & the Community Three credit hours Critical exploration of police personnel and practice in the context of communities served by police.
 Emphasis is placed on community policing as a model for modern law enforcement.
 Offered Alternate Years.
 Prerequisites: CRIM 131